 A mixed green salad topped with cherry tomatoes, shio tamago, fried chicken skin with shoyu dressing, and spicy mayonnaise sauce.
 The saltiness of the fried chicken skin blends well with the shoyu and the spicy mayo.
 Love this!

 I have also tried the Okonomiyaki (Php 245) and the Nanban Karaage (Php 250).

-Ippudo's version of Okonomiyaki is a bit different with chasyu (pork belly) on top while the Nanban Karaage is the classic chicken karaage served with tartar sauce and a side salad.
+Ippudo's version of Okonomiyaki is a bit different - it has chasyu (pork belly) on top while the Nanban Karaage is the classic chicken karaage served with tartar sauce and a side salad.
 Only a few restaurants know how to make Okonomiyaki, even authentic Japanese restaurants fail at this, but Ippudo's version is so outstanding I will visit again just for this.
 I really really love it!
-Same goes with the Nanban Karaage, as I do love karaage with or without ramen.
+The same goes with the Nanban Karaage, as I do love karaage with or without ramen.
 Both dishes are must-try!

 For dessert, we had their newest dish, the Matcha Creme Brulee (Php 140).

 |Matcha Creme Brulee|

 A super creamy matcha brulee topped with vanilla ice cream and matcha.
 I'm not a huge fan of matcha but this dessert is mild enough to cleanse my taste buds after a savory meal.